-Section Title Section Description SMD34E2 Specifications Complete specifications for the SMD34E2 products.
-Motion Control Reference information on how the SMD34E2 can be used to control motion in your application.
-Calculating Move Profiles Reference information on calculating detailed move profiles.
-Homing an SMD34E2 Reference information on how to set the home position of the SMD34E2.
-Configuration Mode Data Format Reference information on the format of the network data to and from the SMD34E2 that is used to configure it.
-Command Mode Data Format Reference information on the format of the network data to and from the SMD34E2 that is used to command it.
-Installing the SMD34E2 Task instructions covering how to install an SMD34E2 on a machine.
+Section Title Page Section Description SMD34E2 Specifications 11 Complete specifications for the SMD34E2 products.
+Motion Control 27 Reference information on how the SMD34E2 can be used to control motion in your application.
+Calculating Move Profiles 45 Reference information on calculating detailed move profiles.
+Homing an SMD34E2 55 Reference information on how to set the home position of the SMD34E2.
+Configuration Mode Data Format 61 Reference information on the format of the network data to and from the SMD34E2 that is used to configure it.
+Command Mode Data Format 69 Reference information on the format of the network data to and from the SMD34E2 that is used to command it.
+Configuring Network Interfaces 89 Basic instructions for the task of configuring network interfaces on your computer or laptop.
+Installing the SMD34E2 91 Task instructions covering how to install an SMD34E2 on a machine.
 Includes information on mounting, grounding, and wiring specific to the units.
-Set the IP Address and Protocol Task instructions that covers the options for setting the IP address on an SMD34E2.
-Implicit Communications with an EDS Task instructions that cover how to add an SMD34E2 to an EtherNet/IP host that supports the use of EDS files.
-Implicit Communications Without an EDS Task instructions for adding an SMD34E2 to a project as a generic device.
+Set the IP Address and Protocol 103 Task instructions that covers the options for setting the IP address on an SMD34E2.
+Implicit Communications with an EDS 111 Task instructions that cover how to add an SMD34E2 to an EtherNet/IP host that supports the use of EDS files.
+Implicit Communications Without an EDS 117 Task instructions for adding an SMD34E2 to a project as a generic device.
 This configuration is for EtherNet/IP hosts that do not support EDS files while supporting implicit communications.
-EtherNet/IP Explicit Messaging Task instructions for adding message instructions to you host controller program that write data to the SMD34E2 through message instructions.
-Modbus TCP Configuration Task instructions for communicating with an SMD34E2 using the Modbus TCP protocol.
-PROFINET Network Configuration Task instructions that covers how to add an SMD34E2 to a PROFINET network.
-Optional: Configure Your Network Interfaces Instructions for the optional task of configuring network interfaces on your computer or laptop.
+EtherNet/IP Explicit Messaging 121 Task instructions for adding message instructions to you host controller program that write data to the SMD34E2 through message instructions.
+Modbus TCP Configuration 127 Task instructions for communicating with an SMD34E2 using the Modbus TCP protocol.
+PROFINET Network Configuration 131 Task instructions that covers how to add an SMD34E2 to a PROFINET network.